 Beginning to Understand the Mind of a Dyslexic

-In addition to enjoying our warm weather, I’ve been in the process of doing some research on the latest developments in learning disabilities and I found a lovely article on Dyslexia.
-It does a nice job of explaining this particular learning disability, and in addition provides some reference links that allow you to read and learn more about the brain and neurology.
-If you’d like more information on the International Dyslexia Association (IDA), please be sure to click on the link within the article, or simply click here IDA.
-This association is an excellent resource for cutting edge information.
+In addition to enjoying our warm weather, I’ve been in the process of doing some research on the latest developments in learning disabilities.
+If you’d like more information on the International Dyslexia Association (IDA), please be sure to click on the link within the article, or click here.
+This association is an excellent resource for cutting-edge information.

-As the author of the article mentions, there are many famous people who have been diagnosed (or are thought to be) dyslexic.
-Famous or not, the road through the educational process can be a windy and steep one for those viewing the world through this lens.
-I happen to believe that these types of learners are some of our greatest minds and it would behoove us to think outside the box when it comes to designing out educational environments.
-Allowing all types of learners (traditional or not) access to a quality education is one of the cornerstones of our country.
-When we start designing our classrooms with all types of learners in mind, we will have an even better shot at solving the larger problems that face us.
-As our world becomes more complex, it is imperative that we employ creative thinking and innovative problem solving skills to help our world solve challenges like hunger, terrorism and global warming.
+As our world becomes more complex, we must employ creative thinking and innovative problem solving skills to help our world solve challenges like hunger, terrorism, and global warming.
 If we start early in the classroom and design a way for all to access the curriculum, we have a better chance of engaging more minds in these processes and potentially improving the state of affairs worldwide.
 (I’m now stepping down from my soapbox.)

 Linking Your Child to Academic Success and Self-Confidence.